Renters Rights Bill – Latest News

 5. Ground 11 (discretionary - persistently delay with rent payments) – 4 weeks’ notice required

-• All existing fixed term tenancies will convert to periodic tenancies on a fixed date
+What changes: All existing fixed-term tenancies will convert to periodic tenancies on a fixed implementation date.

-• Tenants may give 2 months’ notice at any time if they want to end the tenancy;
+What changes: Tenants can give 2 months’ notice at any time to end the tenancy.

 Lords’ Proposed Amendments: